wewe1657/marshall-py/README.md

 1. A directory per exercise problems with solutions on YouTube
 2. An empty Python file that a potential programmer can code on.

-_It is expected that the user understands knows how to navigate to different directories and execute a Python file from the terminal._
+_It is expected that the user understands/knows how to navigate to different directories and execute a Python file from the terminal._

 ## Fork and Clone a Repository